 2. The online form will ask you to prepare a statement of interest in working at the Academy, as well as some background information that tells us how you became interested in evolutionary biology.
 Please do not send a resumé.
 We do not ask for one, nor will we read it.

 4. Arrange for transcripts to be delivered to the Academy.
-These need not be official, and can come electronically to the email address indicated, or by mail.
+These need not be official, and must come electronically to the email address indicated.

 5. Provide examples of your artwork, as outlined below.